Johnson Sea Link accident: Rescue attempts

 The Sea Link and Sea Diver crews considered whether to use the submersible's lockout capacity to allow one of the men in the diving compartment to exit the submersible and attempt to free it from the cable.
 This plan was abandoned because it posed a danger of oxygen toxicity to Link and Stover in the diving chamber.
 The Sea Link crew and Edwin Link, who was in overall charge of the situation, agreed to await the Tringas arrival.
 Levels of carbon dioxide (CO_{2}) began to rise in the pilot compartment when the scrubber failed.
-Menzies took off his shirt, emptied the carbon dioxide absorbent Baralyme from the scrubber canister into it and held it in front of the circulating fans of the air conditioning unit, lowering the CO_{2} level in the pilot's cabin.
+Menzies took off his shirt, emptied the carbon dioxide absorbent baralyme from the scrubber canister into it and held it in front of the circulating fans of the air conditioning unit, lowering the CO_{2} level in the pilot's cabin.
 The Sea Diver crew calculated that the CO_{2} in the submersible could be maintained at acceptable levels for 42 hours in the pilot compartment and 61 hours in the diver compartment.
-These calculations, however, did not take into account that the Baralyme in the diver compartment would be rendered less effective by low temperatures.
+These calculations, however, did not take into account that the baralyme in the diver compartment would be rendered less effective by low temperatures.
 The acrylic plastic hull of the pilot compartment had a lower heat transfer coefficient than the aluminum hull of the diver compartment, allowing it to remain at a higher temperature.

 The Tringa arrived on scene at about 4:15 p.m. and proceeded to make a four-point moor above the Sea Link.
-By the evening of June 17 the internal temperature of the aluminum diver compartment had dropped to near the temperature of the surrounding ocean, and was possibly as low as 45 °F. By 10 p.m. the absorbent capability of the diver compartment Baralyme was exhausted.
-At 10:25 p.m.
-Link and Stover began breathing from air supplied masks.
+By the evening of June 17 the internal temperature of the aluminum diver compartment had dropped to near the temperature of the surrounding ocean, and was possibly as low as 45 °F. By 10 p.m., the absorbent capability of the diver compartment baralyme was exhausted.
+At 10:25 p.m., Link and Stover began breathing from air-supplied masks.
 Two hard hat divers from the Tringa attempted to descend to the Sea Link, but had to turn back when their progress was impeded by the hull of the Berry.
-A lockout dive by Link and Stover was considered, but they again expressed their desire not to lock out, and Pilot Menzies and the Sea Diver crew agreed.
+A lockout dive by Link and Stover was considered, but they again expressed their desire not to lock out; Menzies and the Sea Diver crew agreed.
 A lockout dive was considered again at 12:38 a.m. on June 18, but by this time Link and Stover were too cold to attempt such a dive.
 They had switched over to a helium-oxygen breathing mixture, resulting in rapid body heat loss.
 The atmospheric pressure in the diver's compartment had by now increased to the ambient pressure of the ocean at the Sea Links depth (approximately 12 atm).